 At many of the Assembly Row stores and restaurants, you can grab a little gift or discount too as a bonus.

 With all this shopping, dining and coffee-sipping, you’ll want to stay nearby.
-This last visit I had the pleasure of an overnight at the brand-new Row Hotel, part of Marriott’s Autograph Collection.
+This last visit I had the pleasure of an overnight at the Row Hotel, part of Marriott’s Autograph Collection.
 Geared toward business travelers but perfect for everyone, the 150+ room hotel is steps from the main shopping street, al fresco bars and the subway stop to downtown Boston.
 It’s ideal for a staycation just outside the city, a romantic weekend or for visitors who want to be somewhere a bit quieter than the Financial District.

 The space is bright and sleek, as each room is equipped with a darker palette of décor and amenities.
 We enjoyed a lounge area inside the room and a plush king bed to spread out.
 Noise was minimal and there’s plenty of options for working at the desk right in the room too.
 Special modern sculptures, bookshelves filled with sundries and other touches of personality do not go unnoticed in the lobby areas, hallways and rooms themselves.
 The Row Hotel prides itself in being a modern design hotel with the chic ambiance to support that goal.